brandur/sorg/content/fragments-drafts/six-weeks.md

 My last weigh in was XXX lbs., down from 176 lbs., which means that I was pretty close to my goal of losing 2 lbs. per week (XX lbs. compared to 12 lbs.).
-More qualitatively, my clothes are looser and muscle definition improved, which are more important results than the numbers.
+More qualitatively, my clothes are looser and muscle definition improved, which is a more important result than the numbers.

 After six weeks, I have no intention of stopping food and exercise tracking, but given that these write-ups are starting to look very alike, I will stop